-If the sale involves substantially all of the assets of the debtor or nonexempt assets in a Chapter 12 or 13 case, the sale may be viewed as a modification of the plan.
+If the sale involves substantially all of the assets of the debtor or nonexempt assets in a Chapter 12 or 13 case, then the sale may be viewed as a modification of the plan.
+The sale or encumbrance by the debtor after confirmation of a Chapter 12 or 13 plan also may require court approval because of local rules or provisions of the plan.
 A cautious examiner may require an order authorizing the sale.
 Although an appeal from a confirmation order may be moot if no stay is secured, based upon established case law, this doctrine may not be as clearly reliable as the statutorily based mootness provisions of §§ 363 and 364.
 In re Seidler, 44 F.3d 945 (11th Cir.1995).
 The examiner also should be aware that there is an automatic stay for 14 days after entry of the order confirming the plan, unless the court orders otherwise.
 Fed.
 R. Bankr.
 P. 3020(e).

-8 Collier on Bankruptcy, Chapters 1141, 1227, 1327 (Matthew Bender 15th Ed.
-Revised 2005).
+Citations in the Comment; 8 Collier on Bankruptcy, Chapters 1141, 1227, 1327 (Alan N. Resnick & Henry J. Sommer eds.
+Matthew Bender & Company, Inc., a member of LexisNexis, 16th Ed.
+Revised 2014).